-This article, Part 1 of 3 of an InSights series, demonstrates why the pay mix is often the key differentiator when it comes to recruitment and retention from the applicants’ perspective.
-Part 2 analyses the effect pay mix may have on the firm’s financials, especially with regards to personnel costs.
-Finally, Part 3 examines how pay mix may influence a firm’s culture and performance.
+This article, Part 1 of 4 of an InSights series, demonstrates why the pay mix is often the key differentiator when it comes to recruitment and retention from the applicants’ perspective.
+The upcoming Part 2 analyses the effect pay mix may have on the firm’s financials, especially with regards to personnel costs.
+In Part 3 we will examines how pay mix should be adjusted in relation to the total cash compensation offered and how benchmarked market percentiles are the most effective indicator of competitive positioning.
+And, in the final Part 4 we will assess how pay mix may influence firms’ culture and performance, we will examine how pay mix may influence firms’ culture and performance.

 Pay Mix as the Key Differentiator